-- Vision accuracy- The student must be able to read charts and graphs, read instrument scales, discriminate colors, read microscopic materials, and record results. - Clear communication- the student must be able to communicate effectively and sensitively to assess non-verbal communication and be able to adequately transmit information to the patient and members of the healthcare team. - Fine Motor Function- The student must have all the skills necessary to safely and accurately perform all the diagnostic procedures, manipulate tools, instruments, and equipment.
-The student must be able to perform phlebotomy safely and accurately. - Psychological Stability- The student must have the emotional health required for full utilization of his or her intellectual abilities.
-Must be able to recognize emergency situations and take appropriate action.
+- Vision accuracy- The student must be able to read charts and graphs, read instrument scales, discriminate colors, read microscopic materials, and record results. - Clear communication- the student must be able to communicate effectively and sensitively to assess non-verbal communication and adequately transmit information to the patient and healthcare team members. - Fine Motor Function- The student must have all the skills necessary to safely and accurately perform all the diagnostic procedures and manipulate tools, instruments, and equipment.
+The student must be able to perform phlebotomy safely and accurately.